Multi-block Min-max Bilevel Optimization with Applications in Multi-task Deep AUC Maximization: Introduction

 \subsection{Our Contributions}

-We present a simple single loop single timescale stochastic method with randomized block-sampling for solving a general form of multi-block min-max bilevel optimization problem under the nonconvex strongly concave (upper) strongly convex (lower) setting.
-It employs SGD for updating selected $\y_i$ for their corresponding lower-level problems, employs SGA for updating the selected $\alpha_i$, and employs a momentum update for the primal variable $\x$ based on the sampled $\alpha_i, \y_i$.
-Then we show, theoretically, that it converges to $\epsilon$-stationary point with complexity $\cO(\epsilon^{-4})$ under a general unbiased stochastic oracle model.
-This oracle complexity matches the optimal complexity order for solving stochastic nonconvex optimization under a general unbiased stochastic oracle model \cite{2019lowerarjevani}.
-Finally, we present two applications of multi-block min-max bilevel optimization in deep AUC maximization: multi-task deep AUC maximization and multi-task deep partial AUC maximization.
-Empirical results show the effectiveness of the proposed method.\\
+In Section~\ref{sec:alg}, we present two simple single loop single timescale stochastic methods with randomized block-sampling for solving a general form of multi-block min-max bilevel optimization problem under the nonconvex strongly concave (upper) strongly convex (lower) setting.
+Both methods employ SGD for updating selected $\y_i$ for their corresponding lower-level problems, employs SGA for updating the selected $\alpha_i$, and employs a momentum update for the primal variable $\x$ based on the sampled $\alpha_i, \y_i$.
+Then we show in Section~\ref{sec:conv}, theoretically, that they converge to $\epsilon$-stationary point with complexity $\cO(\epsilon^{-4})$ under a general unbiased stochastic oracle model.
+Our result for the single-block setting matches the lower bound for solving smooth, potentially nonconvex optimization through queries to an unbiased stochastic gradient oracle under a bounded variance condition \cite{2019lowerarjevani}.
+Finally, in section~\ref{sec:app} we present two applications of multi-block min-max bilevel optimization in deep AUC maximization: multi-task deep AUC maximization and multi-task deep partial AUC maximization.
+In section~\ref{sec:exp}, empirical results show the effectiveness of the proposed methods.\\